-Albert Einstein once noted that the most powerful force in the universe was the principle of compounding.
-In investing, this manifests itself through something called compound interest.
+It is said that Albert Einstein once noted that the most powerful force in the universe was the principle of compounding.
+In investing and finance, this force manifests itself through the concept of compounding interest.

-In simple terms, compound interest means that you begin to earn interest income on your interest income, resulting in your money growing at an ever-accelerating rate.
+In simple terms, compound interest means that you begin to earn interest on the interest you receive, which multiplies your money at an accelerating rate.

 In other words, if you have $500 and earn 10% in interest, you have $550.
 Then, if you earn 10% of interest on that, you end up with $605.
-And so on and so forth until you have a very hefty sum of money.
+And so on, until eventually, your original $500 is eclipsed by the amount of interest you have gained.

-It is the reason for the success of every person on the Forbes 400 list, and anyone can take advantage of the benefits through a disciplined investing program.
-Benjamin Franklin was famous explaining to people that it was the best way he knew how to get rich.
+This is the reason for the success of many top investors.
+Anyone can take advantage of the benefits through a disciplined investing program.

-The Three Things That Determine Your Compound Interest Returns
+Three Elements That Determine Your Compound Interest Returns

-Three things will influence the rate at which your money compounds.
+Three factors will influence the rate at which your money compounds.
 These are:

 - The interest rate you earn on your investment, or the profit you earn.
 If you are investing in stocks, this would be your total profit from capital gains and dividends.

-- The tax rate, and the timing of the tax, you have to pay to the government.
+- The tax rate, and when you have to pay taxes on your interest.
 You will end up with far more money if you don’t have to pay taxes at all, or until the end of the compounding period rather than at the end of each year.
-That's why accounts such as the Traditional IRA or Roth IRA, 401(k), SEP-IRA, and such are so important.
+This is why accounts such as the traditional IRA, Roth IRA, 401(k), SEP-IRA, and other tax-deferred IRAs are so important.

 Compound Interest and the Time Value of Money

-The concept of compound interest is the foundation of the time value of money, which states that the value of money changes to a person depending upon when it is received.
-Earning $100 today is preferable to earning $100 several years from now.
-After all, if you have it in your hand immediately, you can invest it to generate dividends and interest income.
-After that, you can spend it on things you want, you can pay down your debt to lower your interest expense, or you can give it to charity.
-By postponing the receipt of the $100, you are losing something economists call opportunity cost.
+The foundation behind compounding interest is the concept of the time value of money, which states that the value of money changes depending upon when it is received.
+Having $100 today is preferable to receiving it a years' time from now because you can invest it to generate dividends and interest income.
+Compounding interest allows that money to grow.
+By postponing the receipt of the $100, your opportunity cost grows.

 Compound Interest Results Over Time

-The best way to understand these concepts is to put them into a compound interest table that shows you just how substantially your wealth can be helped, or hindered, by small changes over time.
+The best way to understand these concepts is to put them into a compound interest table that shows you just how substantially your wealth can multiply over time.

 Imagine you have an investor who sets aside a lump sum of $10,000.
-Take a look at the compound interest chart at the bottom of the page to see the influence of time and rate of return on his ultimate wealth.
-Once you understand this, it becomes evident that saving money alone doesn't explain why some people have bigger fortunes than others.
+Take a look at the compound interest chart to see the influence of time and rate of return on his ultimate wealth.
+Once you understand this, it becomes evident that saving money alone is not the key to a large fortune.

 For instance, a 20-year-old that invests $10,000 today and parks it in Treasury bills, earning 4% on average for the next 50 years, will find himself with $71,067 if the purchases were made through a tax-free account such as a Roth IRA.
 Had he invested in stocks and real estate, earning a 12% average rate of return over the same time, he would have ended up with $2,890,022.
-Adding higher returning asset classes would result in more than 40 times more money thanks to the power of compound interest.
-If that doesn't convince you that taking the time to learn about and understand investing is worth the effort, nothing will.
+Adding higher returning asset classes would result in over 40 times more money thanks to the power of compound interest.

-Don't Fall Prey to the Temptation of Getting Higher Returns Through Higher Risks
+Resist the Temptation of Higher Returns Through Risk

-One glance at the compound interest chart and you may want to do whatever it takes to earn the higher rate of return—in this case, 16%.
-That can be dangerous.
-Unless you know what you're doing, no matter how successful you are along the way, you always want to avoid the possibility of losing all your savings.
-In finance, 20%, 40%, 60% returns in the first years are great, but if there is a -80%, -90%, or -100% in there anywhere, it's game over because you will have lost your capital.
-Without capital, you can't make investments that will later grow.
+One glance at the compound interest chart and you may want to do whatever it takes to earn a higher rate of return.
+Higher return rates can be dangerous because higher rates of return always bring higher risk.
+Unless you know what you're doing, no matter how successful you are along the way, you always want to avoid the possibility of losing more than a budgeted amount of investing principle.

-Benjamin Graham, known as the Father of Value Investing, was aware of this risk when he said that more money had been lost reaching for a little extra return or yield than has been lost to speculating.
+Benjamin Graham, known as the father of value investing, was aware of this risk when he said that more money has been lost reaching for a little extra return or yield than has been lost to speculating.
 He warned that it is one of the greatest temptations new investors face when building a portfolio.